ultralytics/ultralytics/docs/modes/predict.md

         # Load a model
         model = YOLO('yolov8n.pt')  # pretrained YOLOv8n model

-        # Define a path to a CSV file
+        # Define a path to a CSV file with images, URLs, videos and directories
-        source = torch.rand(1, 3, 640, 640, dtype=torch.float32)
+        source = 'path/to/file.csv'

         # Run inference on the source
         results = model(source)  # list of Results objects
         ```

     === "video"
         Example video inference code.
 Video sources may use `stream=True` to reduce memory by creating a results generator rather than a results list.
+See below for valid video formats.
         ```python
         from ultralytics import YOLO